Heathrow Terminal 4: British Airways use (1986-2008)

 British Airways was a prominent user of this terminal until its move to Terminal 5 in 2008.
 However, despite the airline being based there, Terminal 4 was also used by Qantas until its move to Terminal 3.

 SkyTeam

 Terminal 4 is the base for SkyTeam members except Aeroméxico, Virgin Atlantic, and China Airlines (all Terminal 3 only) alongside Scandinavian Airlines and Middle East Airlines (both uses Terminal 2).
 Delta Air Lines was a mainstay at Terminal 4 until it later joined these carriers at Terminal 3 on September 14, 2016 for easier connectivity with Virgin Atlantic.

 Others

 Four Oneworld members fly out of Terminal 4: Malaysia Airlines, Royal Air Maroc, Qatar Airways, and Oman Air.
-Sri Lankan Airlines formerly operated from Terminal 4 but shortly after it joined Oneworld in 2014, it transferred its flights to Terminal 3.
+SriLankan Airlines formerly operated from Terminal 4 but shortly after it joined Oneworld in 2014, it transferred its flights to Terminal 3.

 The principal non-aligned airlines are KM Malta Airlines, China Southern Airlines, El Al, Etihad Airways, Gulf Air, and Royal Brunei Airlines.
 Other non-aligned airlines are Air Algerie, Air Astana, Air Serbia, Azerbaijan Airlines, Biman Bangladesh Airlines, Bulgaria Air, Kuwait Airways, Tunisair, Uzbekistan Airlines, Vueling and WestJet.